Psyphantys -

 The Project

 Psyphantys reinterprets the Ouija board as a dialogue between sound and image.
-Instead of symbols, responses appear as fluid, vibrating patterns generated on a Chladni plate—forms that can be seen and heard at once.
+Instead of symbols, responses emerge as fluid, vibrating patterns generated on a Chladni plate — forms that can be seen and heard simultaneously.
+Touch becomes an active force: the participant’s contact subtly alters the system’s behavior, shaping both the frequencies and the shifting figures that appear.

 The Concept

-We set out to create an object that would let users engage with a mutable “spirit,” one that transforms through their interaction.
-This led us to develop a box where individuals can work with the Chladni phenomenon to summon continuously shifting patterns.
+We set out to design an object that would let users engage with a mutable “spirit” — a presence that transforms through touch.
+This led us to a box that harnesses the Chladni phenomenon, allowing participants to “summon” ever‑changing patterns shaped by vibration and frequency.

-Echoing the logic of a Ouija board, the piece becomes a site of spectral communication—an encounter with a presence expressed through vibration, frequency, and form.
+Echoing the logic of a Ouija board, Psyphantys becomes a site of spectral communication: an encounter with a presence expressed not through letters, but through sound, resonance, and form.

 Prototyping and Testing